parwinders/github-finder/README.md

-# github-finder-githubPAges(ghp)
+# github-finder-githubPages(ghp)

-github finder app deployed on ( github pages/ghp )
+## how to use : just visit https://parwinders.github.io/github-finder-ghp/

-how to use : just visit https://parwinders.github.io/github-finder-ghp/
+## `clone` `download` and  then use/edit locally by : `npm run start`

-or `clone`/fork/Edit then use locally by : `npm run start` or try deploying on github-pages or Netlify or heroku : follow https://create-react-app.dev/docs/deployment/
+### additionally you can try deploying on github-pages or Netlify or heroku like i did : follow https://create-react-app.dev/docs/deployment/